Key Go-Live Date and System Transition (Updated)

 Resources: Getting Started

-To get started, please watch the recorded eComply system overview and review the eComply Contractor User Manual.
-Access to the eComply system will not be available until the official go live date of January 1, 2026.
+To get started, please watch the recorded eComply system overview video and review the eComply Contractor User Manual.
+A Multnomah County specific eComply Contractor User Manual is under development.

-Once you are logged into the eComply system, there are specialized training videos available for tasks such as:
+Once logged into the eComply system, there are specialized training videos available for tasks such as:

 - Adding or Editing An Employee